luvnft/podsearch/README.md

 - [x] Finskriv githuben
 - [x]  Fix the sceollIntoView bug
 - [ ] Start transcriberen og bruk large-v2
+- [ ] Remove all the gunk from the segments and keep the episode and podcast stuff only on the Hit-object but not on the subhits and dont have any values besides the necessary on the subhits. that should reduce the payload substatially.
 - [ ] Make MeiliSearch production version.
 - [ ]  We need to refactor the transcriber to be able to support concurrency
+- [ ]  Start up all the pm2 instances in accorance to the written architecture
-- [ ]  How are we going to handle the issue with ads being part of some ppodcast transcription like Logan Paul??
+- [ ]  Some podcast-streams might have ads when being played and when being transcribed.
+Solution to this is...???
+Save podcast.
+Legal???...???
+Not save  podcast...???
+Legal, but lame due to the ads and it fucking with the timestamp so solution is... mini-model on web audio ad killer??? ..
+How are we going to handle the issue with ads being part of some ppodcast transcription like Logan Paul??
 AI to remove them from audio???
+Solution is: Download podcast, remove ad from using AI, save audio, stream audio from own R3-bucket.